awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-parallelismconfiguration.md

 ## Properties<a name="aws-properties-kinesisanalyticsv2-application-parallelismconfiguration-properties"></a>

 `AutoScalingEnabled`  <a name="cfn-kinesisanalyticsv2-application-parallelismconfiguration-autoscalingenabled"></a>
-Describes whether the Kinesis Data Analytics service can increase the parallelism of the application in response to increased throughput\.
+Describes whether the Managed Service for Apache Flink service can increase the parallelism of the application in response to increased throughput\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ConfigurationType`  <a name="cfn-kinesisanalyticsv2-application-parallelismconfiguration-configurationtype"></a>
-Describes whether the application uses the default parallelism for the Kinesis Data Analytics service\.
+Describes whether the application uses the default parallelism for the Managed Service for Apache Flink service\.
 You must set this property to `CUSTOM` in order to change your application's `AutoScalingEnabled`, `Parallelism`, or `ParallelismPerKPU` properties\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `CUSTOM | DEFAULT`